rezaan6/portfolio/content/jobs/Kodez_Software/index.md

 - Collaborated closely with developers during production releases, swiftly addressing and resolving any post-release bugs to maintain the stability and performance of the application.
 - Actively participated in and occasionally led the interview process, contributing to the selection of qualified candidates for the team.
 - Mentored and provided guidance to interns and associates, fostering their professional growth and enhancing their skills.
-- Collaborated efficiently within diverse teams of 11 members, adapting to different team dynamics and project requirements.
-- Employed Jest, Husky tool and ESLint to conduct both frontend and backend testing in Node.js, ensuring the stability and performance of applications.